emnh/recursio/README.md

 # recursio
 A recursive sandbox factory simulation game:
- - The map is a grid.
+ - [DONE] The map is a grid.
- - The player is a cursor in the grid, which can place objects.
+ - [DONE] The player is a cursor in the grid, which can place objects.
  - We need a feature for recursion.
 Say a cell contains a + and it means it has a subgrid which you can enter, modify and leave.
- - Primary feature: Conveyor belts.
+ - [DONE] Primary feature: Conveyor belts.
 4 choices for input edge, 3 outputs for output edge.
- - Each object has a number of uniform properties:
+ - [SCRATCHED] Each object has a number of uniform properties:
    - x
    - y
    - width